 |Won both PBC regular season & tournament titles for second time in last three seasons|

 |Won 15 or more games for 14th straight season, including eighth straight at ASU|

 |Led Jaguar Basketball program to ninth straight winning season|

 Competing as Augusta University for the first time in the 2015-16 season, Metress surpassed 400 career wins as the team earned a No. 10 NCAA Southeast Region ranking.
-HERO Sports named Augusta University men’s hoops the Best Program in the State.
-The Jags reached the PBC Tournament Championship game and Keshun Sherrill was named All-District and All-Conference as he surpassed career 1,000 points.
+HERO Sports named Augusta University men’s hoops the best program in the state and the Jags reached the PBC Tournament Championship game.
+Sherrill was named All-District and All-Conference in 2015-16 as he surpassed career 1,000 points.

 In 2014-15, Metress coached the Jags to a 23-7 overall record and a 15-4 mark in the Peach Belt.
 The team reached its 11th NCAA Tournament all time and it's seventh under Metress.
 Keshun Sherrill was named All-American and All-District by the National Basketball Coaches Association (NABC), and earned All-Region by Daktronics and All-Conference for the Peach Belt.

-In the team’s first year competing as Georgia Regents University in 2013-14, Metress saw a season featuring a massive road win, time bouncing about the top 25, a game-sealing block and their 10th NCAA Tournament appearance.
+The 2013-14 season featured a massive road win, time bouncing about the top 25, a game-sealing block and their ninth NCAA Tournament appearance.
 The Jags finished 24-8 and 15-4 in the PBC in 2013-14, taking second place in the East Division.
 Metress guided Keshun Sherrill to Peach Belt Freshman of the Year honors, while senior KJ Sherrill and Ryan Weems earned All-Conference.